Getting connected - a guide for business

 It should be possible to retain your enhanced call handling features (e.g. call waiting, call forwarding, call barring, calling number display and/or calling number display blocking).
-Speak to your phone and internet service provider about the features that you would like to keep when you move to an nbn™ powered plan.
+Speak to your phone and internet provider about the features that you would like to keep when you switch.

-Equipment connected to services over the nbn™ network will not work during a power blackout.
+Equipment connected to services over the nbn™ broadband access network will not work during a power blackout.

 Visit nbn.com.au/power for more information on specific technology types and how they will be affected during a power blackout.

-If and when the nbn™ network reaches your business, your landline phone or internet services will need to be switched over.# Other services that may also need to be moved across include:
+If and when the nbn™ broadband access network reaches your business, your landline phone or internet services will need to be switched over.# Other services that may also need to be moved across include:

-Affected services will be permanently switched off around 18 months after an area is announced as nbn™ ready.#
+Affected services will be permanently switched off around 18 months after an area is declared ready for service.#

-The nbn™ network is capable of supporting fax usage on some phone services.
-You need to speak to your preferred phone and internet service provider to ensure they are offering the necessary services over the nbn™ network.
+The nbn™ broadband access network is capable of supporting fax usage on some phone services.
+You need to speak to your preferred phone and internet service provider to ensure they are offering the necessary services over the nbn™ broadband access network.